The constant term of tempered functions on a real spherical space: Notation

 with $X_{\alpha,\beta}\in\gg^\beta\subset \gu$ if $\beta\in\Si_\gu$ and $X_{\alpha,0}\in(\gl\cap \gh)^{\perp_\gl}$.

 Let $\cM\subset\N_0[\Sigma_\gu]$ be the monoid generated by:

 The elements of $\cM$ vanish on $\ga_H$ so $\cM$ is identified with a subset of $\ga_Z^*$.
 We define

 Following e.g., {\cite[Section~3.2]{kks}}, we recall that $\ga_Z^-$ is a co-simplicial cone, and our choice of spherical roots $S$ consists of the irreducible elements of $\cM$ which are extremal in $\R_{\geq 0}\cM$.
 Here, an element of $\cM$ is called irreducible if it cannot be expressed as a sum of two nonzero elements in $\cM$.
-Later, we will also need the edge of $\ga_Z$